t-will-gillis/automate-the-org/.github/templates/pr_template_add_update.md

 - Starts in dry-run mode (safe testing)
 - No project-specific secrets needed

-### Configuration Required
+### Configuration required

 1. **Review configurations** in the files shown, and note especially the explanations in the files themselves:
-   - `.github/workflows/add-update-label-weekly.yml`
+   - `github-actions/workflows/add-update-label-weekly.yml`
      - Adjust cron schedule as needed for your project https://crontab.cronhub.io/
      - Update `if: github.repository == 'hackforla/repo-name'`
      - Double-check the version in `uses: hackforla/automate-the-org/add-update-label-weekly@v0`
-   - `.github/workflow-configs/add-update-label-weekly-config.yml`
+   - `github-actions/workflow-configs/add-update-label-weekly-config.yml`
      - Review `timeframes:`, `projectBoard:` column-status names, and the `required:` and `ignored:` labels.
-   - `.github/workflow-configs/templates/add-update-instructions-template.md`
+   - `github-actions/workflow-configs/templates/add-update-instructions-template.md`
      - Update `<teamSlackChannel>`
      - Otherwise, we recommend keeping this version but of course it can be edited as needed
-   - `.github/workflow-configs/label-directory.yml`
+   - `github-actions/workflow-configs/_data/label-directory.yml`
      - Make sure that your actual label names are reflected here.
      - Do not change the label `keys`.